procrastinate-org/procrastinate/docs/howto/remove_old_jobs.rst

 see :py:func:`~procrastinate.builtin_tasks.remove_old_jobs`

 If you launch ``remove_old_jobs`` from a cron you may want to avoid inserting a new job when there is one already waiting in the queue.
-You can rely on a :term:`queueing lock` for that:
+You can rely on a :term:`queueing locks <queueing lock>` for that:

 .. code-block:: console